-Fixed assets used in the company's business are not identified to any of the reportable segments, as these are used interchangeably between segments.
+Assets and liabilities used in the company's business are not identified to any of the reportable segments, as these are used interchangeably between segments.
 Management believes that it is currently not practicable to provide segment disclosures relating to total assets and liabilities since a meaningful segregation of the available data is onerous.